Thraxerrrr/RavencrestCouriers/README.md

 - **baseFlightDurationSec**: the number of seconds it takes a bird to reach its destination.
 Default value: 3600 seconds.
 - **checkMessageFrequencySec**: how often the server will run a check for message delivery.
 Default value: 60 seconds.
 - **allowRenderImages**: use this setting to prevent scrolls and books from showing images.
 Default value: true (images are allowed).
+- **birdXPPerHour**: the amount of XP a bird receives every hour when sitting on a player's shoulder.
+Default value: 5000.
+- **birdXPPerMessage**: the amount of XP a bird receives every time it delivers a message.
+Default value: 10000.

 To change a setting, you must have administrator privileges.
 Open the console (by default using the tilde '~' sign), and enter the command:
 ```